beyarkay/masters-thesis/src/04_methodology.md

 - Gravity is included
 - 10 sensors, 3 axes per sensor
 - 30 dimensional time series, recorded at ~40Hz, about 100 examples per
-  class, 50 classes, 1 majority class (g255), around 230k observations.
+  class, 50 classes, 1 majority class (class 50), around 230k observations.
 - Data segmentation is "implicit": There's no nice labels marking the start and end of each gesture, the model has to learn 1. how to extract gestures from background and 2. how to differentiate between the